wasp-os/wasp-os/README.md

   This file is an Intel HEX file containing both the bootloader and the Nordic SoftDevice.
-Be careful to disconnect cleanly from the debug software since just pulling out the SWD cable will mean the nRF52 will still believe it is being debugged.
+Be careful to disconnect cleanly from the debug software since just pulling out the SWD cable will mean the nRF52 will still believe it is being debugged (and won't properly enter deep sleep modes).
 * Copy `micropython.zip` to your Android device and download nRF Connect for Android if you do not already have it.
 * In nRF Connect, choose settings and reduce the DFU packet count from